ietf-rats/draft-birkholz-rats-corim/README.md

 The CDDL files will materialise inside the `cddl/` folder.

-Any change to the CDDL MUST be done in the master copy.
+Any change to the CDDL MUST be done in the master copy and pulled back in here.

 ## Building the Draft